Jamaican Jerk Seasoning

 How To Store

-Store your homemade jerk seasoning blend in an airtight container away from heat, light, and moisture.
-It stays fresh for up to three months, ensuring you have a handy flavor booster whenever that craving strikes.
+Store your homemade jerk seasoning blend in an airtight jar or container away from heat, light, and moisture.
+It stays fresh for up to 3 months!

 Pin this now to find it later